mahlenmorris/VCVRack/README.md

 #### STYLE Knob
 Selects one of three different line types, Steps/Lines/Curves.
 Changes are applied instantly.
-#### BIAS Knob
+#### BIAS and ATTN Knobs
-This value is added to OUT.
+ATTN  attenuates and optionally inverts the value of OUT before BIAS is added to it.
 The combination of BIAS and ATTN make it easier to directly use the value of OUT.
-#### ATTN knob
-This attenuates and optionally inverts the value of OUT before BIAS is added to it.
 #### IN Input
 Selects the horizontal position of the point on the line to be selected.
 Shown on the display as a short line at the bottom of the display.